JayanthChunchu/PIZZA-HUT-DATA-ANALYSIS/README.md

 GROUP BY pt.category
 ORDER BY total_quantity DESC;
 ```
-Objective : Analyze order distribution by hour of the day.
+## Objective :Objective : Analyze order distribution by hour of the day.
 ```
 SELECT
     HOUR(order_time) AS order_hour,